paypal/.github/profile/README.md

 # 🤠 Developer Community

-Join our developoer community and stay up to date with the latest news from the PayPal team!
+Join our developer community and stay up to date with the latest news from the PayPal team!

 - [Follow us on Twitter](https://twitter.com/paypaldev).
 - [PayPal Blog](https://dev.to/paypaldeveloper).